kwayummari/pandaDigital-v3/README.md

 ### Adding New Pages
 1. Create a new PHP file in the root directory
+2. Include the initialization: `require_once 'config/init.php';`
-2. Include the header: `include 'includes/header.php';`
+3. Include the header: `include 'includes/header.php';`
-3. Add your content
+4. Add your content
-4. Include the footer: `include 'includes/footer.php';`
+5. Include the footer: `include 'includes/footer.php';`

 ### Styling
 - Main styles are in `assets/css/style.css`